sugoiServal/toolsSandBox/Interview/Algorithm/DataStructure/BasicStructure.md

 - sign of binary search:

-  - sorted array/ a monotonic function
+  - sorted array or a monotonic function
   - a clear criteria when to search in left, and when to search in right

 - two implementations: